marko-js/urql/README.md

 ## Caching

 This package uses query cache where queries are cached by combination of query and variables.
 Requesting the same query will return the cached results instead of requesting to the server again by default.
-This behavior can be modified setting the `requestPolicy.
+This behavior can be modified setting the `requestPolicy`.

 Available Cache Policies are:

-* `cache-first` (the default) prefers cached results and falls back to sending an API request when no prior result is cached.
+- `cache-first` (the default) prefers cached results and falls back to sending an API request when no prior result is cached.
-* `cache-and-network` returns cached results but also always sends an API request, which is perfect for displaying data quickly while keeping it up-to-date.
+- `cache-and-network` returns cached results but also always sends an API request, which is perfect for displaying data quickly while keeping it up-to-date.
-* `network-only` will always send an API request and will ignore cached results.
+- `network-only` will always send an API request and will ignore cached results.
-* `cache-only` will always return cached results or null.
+- `cache-only` will always return cached results or null.

 # Example